Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 Python Fallback Typing Patterns

 Dynamic secret resolution often requires conditional fallbacks.
-Use typing.Optional and typing.Dict[str, Any] for heterogeneous configuration maps.
+Use typing.Optional for values that may be absent.
 Validate secret presence before passing values to resource constructors.

 from typing import Dict, Optional, Any